Explore this Section

 For students who have damaged their certificate:

-You are required to return your damaged certificate along with a request which needs to be made in writing (with a signature) to Certificates, Student Records and Examinations Office, Planning and Academic Administration, Tawney Building, Keele University, Staffordshire, ST5 5BG, stating your full name, date of birth, what year you graduated, the course you studied, where you would like the certificate posting and enclose evidence of your address (i.e. copies of either a Utility Bill or Driving Licence).
+You are required to return your damaged certificate along with a request which needs to be made in writing (with a signature) to Certificates, Student Records and Examinations Office, Student and Academic Services, Tawney Building, Keele University, Staffordshire, ST5 5BG, stating your full name, date of birth, what year you graduated, the course you studied, where you would like the certificate posting and enclose evidence of your address (i.e. copies of either a Utility Bill or Driving Licence).
 This service is free of charge.

 For students who have lost their certificate: